PLATFORM WORKFLOW

 Once dropped:

-3. Once an option is chosen, a text field will appear.
-Input your numeric target or value for that option (e.g., 50 for “Male”).
+- Once an answer is chosen, a text field will appear.
+Input your numeric target or value for that option.
+This field is to assign weight to the selected option.

 Step 18